usgpo/cataloging-records/AIANNH_Subject-Based-Resources/Terms_Lists_Records_Displays/AIANNH_Records_List_Display.md

 Please send us your feedback and questions about our repository and records by submitting an inquiry in the Cataloging/Metadata (Policy and Records) category via [askGPO](https://ask.gpo.gov/s/).

-This list contains 36 records, and is current as of September 16, 2024.
+This list contains 35 records, and is current as of April 28, 2025.

 ----
 | *Title* | *CGP* | *Author* | *Date* | *SuDoc*
 |:-----------------|:-----------------|:-----------------|:-----------------|:-----------------
 | [Alaska Native Village Municipal Lands Restoration Act : report (to accompany S. 2615).](https://purl.fdlp.gov/GPO/gpo229849) | [1263061](https://catalog.gpo.gov/F/?func=direct&doc_number=1263061&local_base=GPO01PUB) | United States.
 Congress.
 Senate.
 Committee on Energy and Nat... | 2024 | Y 1.1/5:118-177